MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

 In this task, Alex will create a new calculation model to calculate carbon emissions for miles driven by electric vehicles.
 They will leverage the estimation factor library created in the previous exercise to first estimate the kilowatt hours (kWh) used by an electric vehicle, then calculate the carbon emissions for that electricity based on the US Average emission factor.

-1. Navigate to “**Calculation models**” on the left side of the page, if necessary.
+1. Navigate to **Calculation models** on the left side of the page, if necessary.

     ![Application Description automatically generated with low confidence](./Images/Lab03/L03_image036.png)